babylonchain/finality-provider/docs/finality-provider.md

 --home ./export-fp/fpd --key-name finality-provider --signed
 ```

-The expected result is a finality with signature exported:
+The expected result is a JSON object corresponding to the finality provider information.

 ```json
 {